 Figure 1.
 Scenarios of multiple UPFs deployment

-Therefore, in real deployments, user plane traffic may be handled by a chain of UPFs interconnected via N9 interface, i.e., it is possible to have a path for each PDU session in the 5GC.
+Therefore, in real deployments, user plane traffic may be handled by a chain of UPFs interconnected via N9 interface, i.e., it is possible to have a user plane path for each PDU session in the 5GC.

 On the other hands, different UPFs may have different characteristics from energy perspective; e.g., some of the UPFs maybe powered on (partially) by renewable energy sources, some of them could be ultra energy efficient; and the operator may have various energy related policies e.g., maximizing energy efficiency or minimize carbon emission.

 Putting these observations together, it is possible to adjust UP paths in the 5GC to implement the operator’s energy policy.
-This paper proposes a solution for this purpose where a new Energy Manger Function drives UP paths based on the operator’s policy, configures them in the SMF and activates them by requesting from the PCF.
+This paper proposes a solution for this purpose where a new Energy Efficiency Control Function first determines the UP path of PDU drives UP paths based on the operator’s policy, configures them in the SMF and activates them by requesting from the PCF.